Zion Richardson

-Zion Richardson (/ˈzaɪən/, born January 23, 2001) is an American college basketball player for the Cal State Fullerton Titans of the Big West Conference (BWC).
+Zion Richardson (/ˈzaɪən/, born January 23, 2001) is a Bahamian-American Professional basketball player for the BG Hessing Leitershofen Kangaroos in German ProB.

 High school career

 Richardson attended Liberty High School (Frisco, TX), where he helped lead his team to the second round of state three times.
 He holds the school program scoring record with 1.750 points for his career.
 Richardson was named the District 13-5A Defensive Player of the Year as a sophomore.
 He scored 19.1 points per game while averaging 5.0 rebounds and 5.0 assists per contest, earning District MVP and all-region honors as a junior.
 In his senior campaign, Richardson averaged 20 points, 5.0 rebounds, and 4.0 assists per game en route to all-region, all-state, and District MVP honors leading his team to back to back District Championship Titles.
 Richardson also set the single-season record for points, assists, field goals, and free throws made.
 He competed for Texas Hardwork and YGC36 on the Amateur Athletic Union circuit.
 He committed to playing college basketball for Wofford over offers from Texas State, Rice, Western Michigan, Louisiana Tech and others.